Kratos3597/IT-Infrastructure-Portfolio/README.md

 ## 🚀 Portfolio Summary

 This portfolio demonstrates real-world enterprise IT infrastructure experience across Microsoft and hybrid environments, including identity management, cloud integration, networking, and large-scale system migrations.

+⚠️ Note:

+The projects and architectures presented in this portfolio are based on real-world work performed across multiple roles throughout my 10+ years of experience in enterprise IT environments.

+All technical details, configurations, and environments have been intentionally generalized, sanitized, or modified to remove any sensitive information and to ensure the protection of company confidentiality, security, and intellectual property.

+Any company names, environments, or implementations are presented strictly for illustrative purposes to demonstrate technical capabilities, solution design, and operational experience.